nikitavoloboev/data/computer-science/parsing.md

 - [Port of Rob Pike's Go lexer to Rust](https://github.com/jackmott/rust-lexer)
 - [nearley](https://github.com/kach/nearley) - Streaming parser with support for catching errors gracefully and providing all parsings for ambiguous grammars.
 - [SwiftSoup](https://github.com/scinfu/SwiftSoup) - Pure Swift HTML Parser, with best of DOM, CSS, and jquery (Supports Linux, iOS, Mac, tvOS, watchOS).
+- [GoGLL](https://github.com/goccmack/gogll) - Generates a GLL parser and FSA-based lexer for any context-free grammar.
+The generated code is Go or Rust.